SamKelsey/backTester/docs/UsingCustomDatasets.md

 1. Create a class that extends [Algorithm](/src/main/java/com/samkelsey/backtester/Algorithm.java), then instantiate it.
-2. Create a directory in your project that holds **only** your test data in csv files.
+2. Create a directory in your project that holds your test data in csv files.
 Eg.
    `/resources/test_data/`
-3. Create a class that extends StockData and contains all the stock data fields you'd like your algorithm to use from your test data.
+3. Create a class that extends [StockData](/src/main/java/com/samkelsey/backtester/dto/StockData.java) and contains all the stock data fields you'd like your algorithm to use from your test data.
 4. Construct an instance of [DataSource](/src/main/java/com/samkelsey/backtester/service/DataSource.java),
-   passing the path to your desired test data and an implementation of [StockDataMapper](/src/main/java/com/samkelsey/backtester/dto/mapper/StockDataMapper.java) as arguments *(in the example below, we use a lambda implementation of StockDataMapper.
+   passing both an implementation of [StockDataMapper](/src/main/java/com/samkelsey/backtester/dto/mapper/StockDataMapper.java) and the paths to your desired test data files as arguments *(in the example below, we use a lambda implementation of StockDataMapper.
    It only requires the data from the 6th index row in our test data.
 Yours might require